oracle/weblogic-kubernetes-operator/docs-source/content/faq/external-clients.md

 #### Overview

-There are two supported approaches for giving WebLogic clients and servers that are external to Kubernetes access to Kubernetes hosted WebLogic cluster EJBs and JMS:
+There are two supported approaches for giving WebLogic clients and servers that are external to Kubernetes, access to Kubernetes hosted WebLogic cluster EJBs and JMS:

   * [Load balancer tunneling](#load-balancer-tunneling) (preferred)
   * [Kubernetes `NodePorts`](#kubernetes-nodeports)

-Conversely, if giving a Kubernetes hosted WebLogic Server access to an external WebLogic Server's EJBs, JMS, or JTA, then consider the following:
+Conversely, if giving a Kubernetes hosted WebLogic Server access to an external WebLogic Server EJBs, JMS, or JTA, then consider the following:

   * You may need to [enable unknown host access](#enabling-unknown-host-access) on the external WebLogic Servers.
-  * Plus, if the target server can only be accessed through a load balancer via HTTP:
+  * Plus, if the target server can be accessed only through a load balancer using HTTP:
-    * [Setup an HTTP tunneling enabled custom channel](#adding-a-weblogic-custom-channel) on the external WebLogic Servers.
+    * [Set up an HTTP tunneling-enabled custom channel](#adding-a-weblogic-custom-channel) on the external WebLogic Servers.
     * Specify URLs on the source server that resolve to the load balancer's address and that start with `http` instead of `t3`.
     * Ensure the load balancer configures the HTTP flow to be 'sticky'.

 {{% notice note %}}
 The operator does not currently support external WebLogic JTA access to a Kubernetes hosted WebLogic cluster.
 This is because external JTA access requires each server in a cluster to be individually addressable, but this conflicts with the current operator requirement that a network channel in a cluster have the same port across all servers in the cluster.